TITLE: Blood Ties(1/2)

 Mulder seemed to shake himself free of the daze he'd been in.
 "First door on the right, Scully.
 That's the guest room."

-Torn between allowing Mulder some privacy and her own hesitancy to leave him alone, Scully nodded and proceeded Skinner up the long narrow staircase.
-Mulder listened to the creak of old wood as they ascended before walking into the living room.
+Torn between wanting to allow Mulder some privacy and her own hesitancy in leaving him alone, Scully nodded and proceeded Skinner up the long narrow staircase.
+Mulder listened to the creak of old wood as they ascended for only a moment before turning to his right and opening the door that led to the living room.

 He pulled the door shut behind him and shed his trenchcoat, dropping it onto one of the wingback chairs.
 He drifted toward the overturned coffee table that marked the spot where his mother had breathed her last breath.
-A smaller end table and an ottoman had been shoved unceremoniously into a corner, probably by the EMTs who had tried to resuscitate her.
-Mulder stared at the large open space and crouched beside it.
-He placed one hand on the smooth nap of the Oriental rug, irrationally hoping to feel some trace of warmth.
+A smaller end table and an ottoman had been shoved unceremoniously into a corner, probably by the EMTs who had tried to revive her.
+Mulder stared at the large open space on the floor and dropped to his knees beside it.
+He placed one trembling hand on the smooth nap of the Oriental rug, irrationally hoping to feel some trace of warmth from the body that had lain there.
 All that met his fingers was cold emptiness, and something in his gut twisted painfully.

-He squeezed his eyes shut and pressed both hands to his ears, unable to shut out the voices that echoed harshly in his mind.
+He squeezed his eyes tightly shut and pressed both hands to his ears, unable to shut out the voices that echoed harshly in the silence.